zerg-rush/Rocket.Chat_WhereIs/README.md

 ```

-help mode with deatils about bot usage:
+How to get help with details about bot usage:

 ![whereis help](images/whereis_help.gif)